 Many of David's former friends had turned against him or betrayed him.
-Ziba, the servant of Mephibosheth, did a dastardly thing by thinking he would gain favor with David if he lied and said that Mephibosheth had deserted David.
-And Ahithophel, David's best friend and wisest of his counselors, went over to the other side in David's darkest hour.
+Ziba did a dastardly thing, thinking he would gain favor with David if he lied and said Mephibosheth had deserted him.
+And Ahithophel, David's best friend and wisest of counselors, went over to the other side in David's darkest hour.
 Here in this psalm David spoke of Ahithophel prophetically as Judas Iscariot.
-Ahithophel was in David's inner circle and was the man whom he leaned on, and just like Judas he turned on his master.
+Ahithophel was in David's inner circle and the man he leaned on, and just like Judas he turned on his master.

-David said that they were running over him as a mob runs over a fence, but he also said, "It is all right as long as it is God's will.
-If these things must come to me as a result of my sin, I am going to accept it."
-Hear him in verse 4:
+David said they were running over him as a mob runs over a fence, but he also said, "It's all right as long as it's God's will.
+If these things must come to me as a result of my sin, I'm going to accept it."

-They have counseled only to thrust him down from his high position; they delight in falsehood; they bless with their mouth, but inwardly they curse.
-(NASB)
+They have counseled only to thrust him down from his high position; they delight in falsehood; they bless with their mouth, but inwardly they curse. -v.
+4 NASB

-Let us understand David's action under the bitter attack of Shimei.
-While David was on the throne Shimei bowed like the rest of them, but when he was free to express his heart of hatred we find him cursing and hurling rocks after David as he fled from Jerusalem.
+Let's understand David's action under the bitter attack of Shimei.
+While David was on the throne, Shimei bowed like the rest of them.
+But when he was free to express his heart of hatred, we find him cursing and hurling rocks after David as he fled from Jerusalem.
 David had a loyal captain by the name of Abishai, a son of Zeruiah.
 He said to the king: "Why should this dead dog curse my lord the king?
-Please, let me go over and take off his head!"
+Please, let me go over and take off his head" (2 Samuel 16:9).

-My friend, if you want an example of what the Scripture means by "Vengeance is Mine, I will repay,' says the Lord" (Romans 12:19), listen to David as he replies to his captain:
+My friend, if you want an example of what the Scripture means by "'Vengeance is Mine, I will repay,' says the Lord" (Romans 12:19), listen to David as he replies to his captain:

 But the king said, "What have I to do with you, you sons of Zeruiah?
-So let him curse, because the LORD has said to him, 'Curse David.'
+So let him curse, because the Lord has said to him, 'Curse David.'
 Who then shall say, 'Why have you done so?'"

-(2 Samuel 16:10)
+-2 Samuel 16:10

-In other words, David told Abishai, "God has permitted him to curse me; you let him curse me."
-Have you ever stopped to think, my friend, that God has given you certain enemies for a definite purpose to test you that you might become a better Christian?
-Do not become alarmed at the presence of enemies and difficulties that God has permitted to cumber your path.
-He is not being hard on you.
+In other words, David told Abishai, "God has permitted him to curse me."
+Have you ever stopped to think, my friend, that God has given you certain enemies for a definite purpose, to test you so you might become a better Christian?
+Do not become alarmed at the presence of enemies and difficulties that God has permitted to impede your path.
+He isn't being hard on you.
 How we need to trust God to the extent that we would not cry out at a time like that!